FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/schema_plugins.md

         )
     ```

-    Since the hdf5 schema appears to use [semantic versioning](https://semver.org/){:target="_blank"}, we define the `hdf5_schema_version` quantity as a list of 3 integers to ensure that the user provides the relevant information for this quantity.
+    Since the hdf5 schema apparently uses [semantic versioning](https://semver.org/){:target="_blank"}, we define the `hdf5_schema_version` quantity as a list of 3 integers to ensure that the user provides the relevant information for this quantity.

     And in the parser: